-Below are some of the key issues identified affecting the effectiveness and consistency of RTI decision making.
+Below are some of the key issues identified through this desktop analysis as affecting the effectiveness and consistency of RTI decision making.

-9.2 Resourcing
+9.1 Resourcing

 The number of delegates who regularly perform RTI assessments has not increased over the last three years despite the fact that the number of applications received over that time has increased by 191 per cent.